ajaman190/ETG_Inventory_Management_System_Project/README.md

                             - If required product quantity is available in stock:
                                     - It will update the product quantity and product stock price in products dict
                                     - Save the purchased date/time, product name, quantity and total price
-                                    - Call salesRecord() funtion to store the details of sold product in json format
+                                    - Call purchaseRecord() funtion to store the details of sold product in json format
                                     - Save the purchased item and quantity in purchased list
                                     - And ask you "To press (y/n) for continuing buying"